 Illustration: A witch and her familiars.
 From A Discourse of Witchcraft, 1621.
 Add MS 32496, f.
 2. British Library, London.

 Black cats in America never stood a chance.
 Their persecution arrived on the shores of New England with the first settlers.
 S.E.
 Schlosser at American Folklore says,

 In the 1500s, there arose the belief that witches could shape-shift themselves into the form of black cats so they could roam freely about the country [wreaking] havoc and spying on people… The belief that witches could turn themselves into black cats crossed the Atlantic with the first American settlers and was a firmly-held superstition in New England by the time of the Salem witch hunts.

 So strong was the belief that felines consorted with witches that Puritans began the practice of burning black cats on the Shrove, or Fat Tuesday, before Lent to protect their homes from fire.

 As puritanical zealotry waned and the 18th century progressed, the feline reputation finally saw a turn for the better.
-By the 19th century, society no longer regarded cats as deceitful creatures.
+By the 19th century, society no longer solely regarded cats as deceitful creatures.
 They had instead become symbols of mystery in literature and poetry.
 In 1843, Edgar Allen Poe published his short story “The Black Cat” to immediate acclaim.

 The 20th century saw cats as cherished pets, though the arts continued to darkly portray black cats.
 Beginning in the 1930s, black cats often appeared as integral roles in horror films.
 Around the time of World War II, black cats became firmly established Halloween symbols—but now as good luck!
 Trick-or-treating had become a holiday tradition, and the presence of a black cat at your door protected your home from evil spirits that might come knocking.